Stevie at the treble

 2001 - A Michael Owen brace and a John Arne Riise belter gave us a 3-1 win over Manchester United in an 11:30 kick off, to record our third victory over them that year, and third straight League win for the first time since December 1979.
 David Beckham netted for the visitors.

 1944 - We also hosted them in Wartime League match with Don Welsh netting twice, including a penalty, in a 3-2 victory, as we also benefited from a Roughton own goal.

 2008 - We had to rely on a stoppage-time Steven Gerrard penalty to secure a 1-1 draw with Club Atlético de Madrid in our home UEFA Champions League group game.
 Future red Maxi Rodríguez had given the visitors the lead, with Fernando Torres again missing out against his former club due to injury.
 The spot-kick we were awarded was generous, but we had already been denied two much better shouts.
 Ex-red Luis García featured against us.
 Meanwhile, new Argentina boss Diego Maradona declared that he wanted Javier Mascherano to take over as captain of his country.

-2014 – We lost 1-0 at Real Madrid in another group game with Karim Benzema on target.
+2014 – We lost 1-0 at Real Madrid in another group game with Karim Benzema on target, one of his four goals past us to date.
 This was our third consecutive defeat and third consecutive game without scoring in Europe, both joint club records.